Stable Kids

 Pricing

-• Best results are seen when booking in set of three sessions.
+• Best results are seen when booking in sets of three sessions.

-• $50 discount when booking and prepaying for 6 sessions. ($400).
+• $50 discount when prepaying for 6 individual sessions. ($490).
 (Discount cannot be combined with Program Assistance Program.)

 Program Assistance Program link: https://www.lyonheartequinelearning.org/program-assistance/